-Within the MD of Taber are 5 hamlets:
+Nestled within the Municipal District of Taber are five distinctive hamlets:

-- Grassy Lake – approximately 4 kilometres from the east boundary on Highway 3
+- Grassy Lake – located approximately 4 kilometres from the eastern boundary along Highway 3

-- Enchant – in the northwest corner of the MD along Highway 526
+- Enchant – positioned in the northwest corner of the MD along Highway 526

-- Johnsons Addition – adjacent to the west side of the Town of Taber
+- Johnsons Addition – adjacent to the western periphery of the Town of Taber

-- Purple Springs – approximately 16 kilometres east of the Town of Taber on Highway 3
+- Purple Springs – approximately 16 kilometres to the east of the Town of Taber along Highway 3

-‘Growing our Economic Future – Taber Regional Economic Development Strategy’ is a road map for attaining a collective vision of growing economic prosperity, backed by a thoroughly researched and consultation-informed action plan framework.
-This Strategy was a collaborative effort between the Municipal District of Taber, the Town of Taber and the Town of Vauxhall.
+The ‘Growing our Economic Future – Taber Regional Economic Development Strategy’ serves as a meticulously crafted roadmap toward achieving a collective vision of economic prosperity.
+This strategy, firmly grounded in comprehensive research and consultation, was the result of a collaborative endeavour between the Municipal District of Taber, the Town of Taber, and the Town of Vauxhall.